 Another story took place not too very long ago.

 We had gone to a life group.
-A lady who had been coming to the church for several weeks asked if she could speak with my wife and me.
-We said of course.
+A lady who recently began attending our church asked if she could speak with my wife and me.
+We said, “Of course.”
 The only private place was our car.
-I sat behind the steering wheel.
-My wife sat in the front seat passenger seat.
-The lady sat in the back seat.
+I sat behind the steering wheel, my wife in the front passenger seat, and the lady in the back seat.

 She said, “You spoke about the Holy Ghost.
 I want to receive the Holy Ghost, and I want to speak in tongues.
 Will you pray for me?”
 Well, of course, we prayed for her, and she received her tongues in the back seat of our car.
 This lady has experienced life-changing results since that time.
 She broke the power of witchcraft upon her life.
 She has experienced a far superior life than she had ever experienced, and she is a blessing to many.